graceframework/grace-framework/README.md

 Spring is the foundation for Grace, which is built on top of Spring Boot.
 To better support Spring Boot and integrate with other Spring ecosystems, Grace has rewritten `Plugin.doWithSpring()` using Spring Boot's [Auto-configuration](https://docs.spring.io/spring-boot/reference/using/auto-configuration.html), which also reduces redundant configurations and provides significant performance improvements.
 Grace has also provided [Configuration Metadata](https://docs.spring.io/spring-boot/specification/configuration-metadata/index.html) files include in Grace plugins' jars, the files are designed to let IDE developers offer contextual help and “code completion” as users are working with application.properties or application.yaml files.
 So, a Grace plugin is an extended Spring Boot Starter.

-It is worth mentioning that Grace supports all current versions of Spring Boot, including [2.7](https://github.com/graceframework/grace-framework/releases/tag/v2022.2.9), [3.0](https://github.com/graceframework/grace-framework/releases/tag/v2023.0.3), [3.1](https://github.com/graceframework/grace-framework/releases/tag/v2023.1.0), [3.2](https://github.com/graceframework/grace-framework/releases/tag/v2023.2.0), [3.3](https://github.com/graceframework/grace-framework/releases/tag/v2023.3.0-RC2), [3.4](https://github.com/graceframework/grace-framework/releases/tag/v2023.3.0-RC2), and the upcoming [3.5](https://github.com/graceframework/grace-framework/releases/tag/v2023.3.0-RC2).
+It is worth mentioning that Grace supports all current versions of Spring Boot, including [2.7](https://github.com/graceframework/grace-framework/releases/tag/v2022.2.9), [3.0](https://github.com/graceframework/grace-framework/releases/tag/v2023.0.3), [3.1](https://github.com/graceframework/grace-framework/releases/tag/v2023.1.0), [3.2](https://github.com/graceframework/grace-framework/releases/tag/v2023.2.0), [3.3](https://github.com/graceframework/grace-framework/releases/tag/v2023.3.0), [3.4](https://github.com/graceframework/grace-framework/releases/tag/v2024.0.0-M1), and the latest [3.5](https://github.com/graceframework/grace-framework/releases/tag/v2024.0.0-M1).
 This makes the upgrade path easier and more manageable.

 Grace has been actively developing, bringing numerous improvements and new features, including [Plugins](/grace-plugin-api/README.md), [GSP](/grace-plugin-gsp/README.md), [Console](/grace-console/README.md), [Shell](/grace-shell/README.md), and [Profiles](https://github.com/grace-profiles).
 Of course, it has also fixed a large number of legacy defects left in Grails 5, this makes developers happy.